100 million barrel oil and gas find to stoke interest in the North Sea

 It suggests the find could be one of the biggest made in the North Sea for years, confounding claims that there after 50 years of drilling there aren’t big discoveries to be made in the North Sea.

-READ MORE: Scottish Government dithers on just transition as investors cash in on renewables boom
+READ MORE: Scottish Government dithers as investors cash in on renewables boom

 Such a find would provide stunning vindication for the firm’s decision to look again at areas that it believed had potential others had underestimated.